-- 1.6.2. the representative provides, with the application to the Service, a valid legal document giving them authority to act on the Customer's behalf (e.g. a valid will or lasting power of attorney). - 1.7.
-An adjudicator appointed under these Rules will make a decision by considering the information received from the Parties, and those laws, regulations, codes of practice, contracts and guidance documents that an adjudicator considers to be relevant. - 1.8.
+- so (generally, contact must be made via a method set out in the Company's complaints procedure); or - 1.5.4. their complaint has not been settled, despite the Customer's reasonable efforts to do so, after 90 calendar days have passed from the date on which the Customer initiated the Company's complaints procedure. - 1.6.
+Applications to the Service will be accepted from customers or their appointed representatives.
+A representative can only be appointed if: - 1.6.1. the Customer provides, with their application to the Service, signed authority confirming that they agree to the representative acting on their behalf; or - 1.6.2. the representative provides, with the application to the Service, a valid legal document giving them authority to act on the Customer's behalf (e.g. a valid will or lasting power of attorney). - 1.7.
+An adjudicator appointed under these Rules will make a decision by considering the information received from the Parties, any relevant laws, regulations, contracts and any applicable guidance. - 1.8.
 Any decision made by an adjudicator applies only to the specific complaint referred to the Service.
 Under no circumstances do decisions made by adjudicators set precedents for other complaints.